ConnerMcCarthy/moodle-activity-nextstep/README.md

 1. Checks that course completion tracking is enabled.
 2. Highlights the next unfinished eligible course module for the learner.
-3. Redirects the learner back to the course page and anchors the screen to that module.
+3. Moves the screen to that module.

 If no suitable incomplete activity is found, it returns the learner to the course page with an informational message.